SteveClement/wiki.localhost.lu/Sysadmin/Linux/Ubuntu/Tips.md

 # Removing Kernels

-Over time an awful lot of kernels gathe in Debian or Ubuntu.
+Over time an awful lot of kernels gather in Debian or Ubuntu.

 To remove these obsolete kernels do: